PrasanthK-2004/Learn-C-Programming/Strings.md

 ---

-## 3. Program to reverse a string and print it.
+## 3. Program to reverse a string and store it into another string

 ```c
 #include <stdio.h>